shreyash0k/Football-Stats-App/README.md

 4. **Ability to Create a UI with Simple Functionality**
    - Display the retrieved data in a user-friendly interface
    - Implement basic interactivity, such as filtering or sorting the data
-   - For additional points, consider adding at leat 1 data visualization.
+   - For additional points, consider adding at least 1 data visualization.

 ### Additional Skills to Showcase